jreisinger/checkip/README.md

 # checkip

 Checkip provides generic and security information about an IP address in a quick and simple way.
 It uses various free public services to do so.
-It's easy to extend.

 ```
 $ checkip 91.228.166.47